leadweedy/FGA-docs/Donations.md

 | Thinh Ha                        | $ 10.00 USD |
 | Vincent Tam                     | $ 10.00 USD |
 | ---                             | $ 57.25 USD |

-Some of these donations might have been intended towards my other project which is no longer maintained.